stefanholzapfel/lit-element-starter-kit/README.md

 Documentation coming soon.

-If you have improvements, please create PR.
+If you have improvements, please create a PR.